Those Harmful Additives In Food & How Can You Protect Your Family? | Amoils.com

 Read the list of ingredients on your food package.
 If you don’t recognize the word or even find it difficult to pronounce, it is probably a food additive.

-Here are some common additives found in many processed foods.
+Common additives found in many processed foods

 - Benzoates (used to kill microorganisms)